 Best Mutual Funds for Your 401k: T. Rowe Price Emerging Markets Stock Fund (PRMSX)

-Another mutual fund started in 1995 is T. Rowe Price’s Emerging Markets Stock Fund (MUTF:PRMSX).
+Another mutual fund that started in 1995 is T. Rowe Price’s Emerging Markets Stock Fund (MUTF:PRMSX).
 This is a fund that seeks to provide investors with exposure to companies in developing markets, primarily China (33%), Brazil (8%) and South Korea (13%).

 The fund’s management fee of 1.21% is consistent with that of other mutual funds, and the portfolio includes the shares of companies such as Taiwan Semiconductor (NYSE:TSM), Samsung and Alibaba (NYSE:BABA).
 The fund is up more than 50% since its inception more than 25 years ago, but it is down 20% in the last year due to the market’s ongoing churn.